 Short Answer: 18 months after the Prophet’s migration to Madinah, new Quranic revelations instructed the Prophet and the Muslims to turn towards the Kabah in Makkah when they prayed.
-Allah revealed a long passage in the Quran, which runs from verse 106 to verse 150 of Chapter 2.
+Changing Qibla was a major milestone and Allah revealed a long passage in the Quran, which runs from verse 106 to verse 150 of Chapter 2.
 This process made the Muslims keenly aware that they were the true heirs of Abraham and his religion, based on total submission to God.

 Salam (Peace) Thomas,